Enrollment at Robin's Nest Children's Center

-1. Do you have a wait list?
+Do you have any openings?

-2. What is the enrollment process?
+What is the enrollment process?

-5. What does the center do to promote diversity in the program?
+What does the center do to promote diversity in the program?

-6. What is the fee structure?
+What is the tuition structure?

 Robin's Nest is committed to supporting families of all walks of life.
 We recognize the financial burden of rising child care fees.
-Robin's Nest is also committed to providing wages, benefits and incentives that retain the dynamic and skill staff necessary to maintain high quality services.
-We are committed to reaching live-able wages.
-Our fee schedule balances the challenges associated with family budgeting while raising revenue to support professionals in the field.
+Robin's Nest is also committed to providing wages, benefits and incentives that retain the dynamic and skilled staff necessary to maintain high quality services.
+We are committed to reaching worthy wages for our teachers.
+Our tuition schedule balances the challenges associated with family budgeting while raising revenue to support professionals in the field.